mholt/caddy-l4/README.md

 - **layer4.handlers.tls** - TLS termination.

 Like the `http` app, some handlers are "terminal" meaning that they don't call the next handler in the chain.
 For example: echo and proxy are terminal handlers.

+## Compiling

+You can run Caddy with this module plugged in quite easily:

+1. Download or clone this repo: `git clone https://github.com/mholt/caddy-l4.git`
+2. In the project folder, run `xcaddy` just like you would run `caddy`.
+For example: `xcaddy list-modules --versions`

+That's it!
+You can grab [`xcaddy` from here](https://github.com/caddyserver/xcaddy).

+This flow allows you to hack on the code, too.

 ## Config examples